Johan Maurits van Nassau-Siegen. Theodor Matham, 510mmx392mm, 17th century.

 The attempts did not bear fruit, as we know, but some of the conversations resulted in an interesting exchange of correspondence between Nassau and Montalvão, as well as the exchange of gifts, prisoners, and the movement of emissaries between the territories (KHA-A4-1454, f.
 274, 21-10-1640; f.
 287, 04-01-1641; f.
 289, 29-08-1640; f.
 291, 1640; f.
 294, 06-12-1640; f.
 298, 25-08-1640; f.
 300, 1640; f.
 310, 13-05-1641; Magellan, 2010: 120; Mello, 2003: 47-49; Mello, 2006: 113, 117-121, 123-124).

 Nassau’s great challenge in Brazil, besides the conquest, maintenance, and expansion of the territory, was to reactivate the sugar economy, as already mentioned.
 To achieve this goal, his government confiscated and resold (financed) the sugar mills abandoned during the conflict.
-Most of these 65 confiscated mills – out of 160 – were bought by the Dutch and Portuguese (biggest buyers).
+Most of these 65 confiscated mills – out of 160 – were bought by the Dutch and mostly by the Portuguese.

-A substantial part of sugar mills would return to activity due to the euphoric moment of growth in commerce, affected, however, by the onslaughts of the Hispanic Monarchy for the reconquest of the territory and, perhaps most seriously, by the fall in the value of sugar in the Republic, given the increased supply of the product in Europe.
+A substantial part of sugar mills would return to activity due to the euphoric moment of growth in commerce.
+These engenhos were affected, however, by the onslaughts of the Hispanic Monarchy for the reconquest of the territory and, perhaps most seriously, by the fall in the value of sugar in the Republic, given the increased supply of the product in Europe.
 From 1638 to 1643, sugar, in its commercialized varieties, would reach its lowest value (Mello, 1998: 456-457; Posthumus, 1943: 119-122; Wätjen, 2004: 437).

 Other aspects of Nassau’s governance in Brazil continue to draw many historians’ interest over the years.
 One of them is undoubtedly the court that accompanied him to Brazil.
 As an enthusiast for the arts and sciences, he hired people to record the colony through painting and cartography, which would ensure the visual perpetuation of his rule and the Dutch experience in Brazil.
 It was the first major initiative to document Brazil, perhaps the New World, remaining so for many years afterward (Françozo, 2014; Corrêa do Lago, 2006; Vieira, 2019; Whitehead, Boeseman, 1989; Zandvliet, 2002).